alebeta90/behindflare/README.md

 # Behindflare

-This tool was created as a **Proof of Concept** to reveal the threats related with web service misconfiguration using CloudFlare as reverse proxy and WAF.
+This tool was created as a **Proof of Concept**  to reveal the threats related to web service misconfiguration using CloudFlare as reverse proxy and WAF.

 ## Problem

-Most of Cloudflare users believe that just setting up the reverse proxy which provide security protection, will secure their backend servers.
-This group of users are not aware that the attacker can find access to the backend servers if he finds their ip addresses.
+Most of CloudFlare users believe, that just setting up the reverse proxy which ensures security protection, will secure their back-end servers.
+This group of users are not aware that the attacker can find access to the back-end servers if he finds their IP addresses.
 There are plenty of passive and active techniques that can lead you to get the IP address of the Web App server.

 ## Service